godotengine/godot-docs/classes/class_editorplugin.rst

 Brief Description
 -----------------

-Used by the editor to extend it's functionality.
+Used by the editor to extend its functionality.

 Member Functions
 ----------------